Sojourner (rover): Communication and cameras Sojourner communicated with its base station using a 9,600 baud radio modem, although error-checking protocols limited communications to a functional rate of 2,400 baud with a theoretical range of about . Under normal operation, it would periodically send a "heartbeat" message to the lander. If no response was given, the rover could autonomously return to the location at which the last heartbeat was received. If desired, the same strategy could be used to deliberately extend the rover's operational range beyond that of its radio transceiver, although the rover rarely traveled further than from Pathfinder during its mission. The Ultra high frequency (UHF) radio modems operated in half-duplex mode, meaning they could either send or receive data but not both at the same time. The data was communicated in bursts of 2 kB.

+The rover was imaged on Mars by the base station's IMP camera system, which also helped determine where the rover should go.

 The rover had two monochrome cameras in front and a color camera at the rear.
 Each front camera had an array 484 pixels high by 768 wide.
+The cameras used CCDs manufactured by Eastman Kodak Company; they were clocked out by CPU, and capable of auto-exposure, Block Truncation Coding (BTC) data compression, bad pixel/column handling, and image data packetizing.

 Both front cameras were coupled with five laser stripe projectors that enabled stereoscopic images to be taken along with measurements for hazard detection in the rover's path.
 The optics consisted of a window, lens, and field flattener.
 The window was made of sapphire while the lens objective and flattener were made of zinc selenide.

-A color camera with the same resolution was located on the back of the rover near the APXS, and rotated by 90°.
+Another color camera was located on the back of the rover near the APXS, and rotated by 90°.
 It provided images of the APXS's target area and the rover's ground tracks.

 The sensor of this color camera was arranged so 12 of 16 pixels of a 4×4 pixel block were sensitive to green light; while 2 pixels were sensitive to red light and the other 2 were sensitive to infrared and blue light.
-The cameras used CCDs manufactured by Eastman Kodak Company; they were clocked out by CPU, and capable of auto-exposure, Block Truncation Coding (BTC) data compression, bad pixel/column handling, and image data packetizing.

 Because the rover's cameras had zinc-selenide lenses, which block light with a wavelength shorter than 500 nanometers (nm), no blue light actually reached the blue-and-infrared-sensitive pixels, which therefore recorded only infrared light.
-The rover was imaged on Mars by the base station's IMP camera system, which also helped determine where the rover should go.